-Some pupils with special educational needs may be withdrawn 1:1 or within small group sessions or to use technological support.
+Some pupils with special educational needs may be withdrawn 1:1 or work within small group sessions or be required to use technological support.
 As an inclusive school we will aim to keep this to a minimum so as not to have a negative impact on their learning.
 Social Skills, Speech & Language, and other specific programmes such as Paired Maths, Read, Write Inc will be planned to cause minimal disruption to the timetable.

-It is our expectation that all pupils attending St Gregory's will sit their full suite of Level 2 subjects.
-Reasonable adjustment to this will only be considered when substantial additional evidence from outside professionals is provided.
+It is our expectation that all pupils attending St Gregory's will sit their full suite of GCSE's.
+Reasonable adjustments to this will only be considered when substantial additional evidence from outside professionals is provided.
 The final decision will be made by the Headteacher.

-If there is a recommendation in a written report from external professionals that a pupil needs to wear ear defenders is made as a recommended action via outside professionals and written in a report, or it is suggested to trial the use of ear defenders within school as part of an support plan it is suggested as an option as part of an action plan within school to trial as part of a support plan for a pupil then specific noise cancelling ear defenders will be provided by school and presented to the pupil.
+If there is a recommendation in a written report from external professionals that a pupil needs to wear ear defenders, or it is suggested to trial the use of ear defenders within school as part of an support plan then specific noise cancelling ear defenders will be provided by school and presented to the pupil.
 This is to ensure all pupils are following the rules and regulations most specifically within an exam situation.